MicrosoftDocs/architecture-center/docs/high-availability/reference-architecture-traffic-manager-application-gateway-content.md

 ## Security

-*Web Application Firewall -* The WAF functionality of Azure Application Gateway will detect and prevent attacks at the HTTP level, such as SQL Code Injection or Cross-Site Scripting.
+*Web Application Firewall -* The WAF functionality of Azure Application Gateway will detect and prevent attacks at the HTTP level, such as SQL injection (SQLi) or cross-site scripting (CSS).

 *Next-Generation Firewall -* Azure Firewall Premium provides an additional layer of defence by inspecting content for non-web attacks, such as malicious files uploaded via HTTP(S) or any other protocol.